Jess-Lau/ENGG1340-Project/update/README.md

 - two game screens appear when start initially (tested on WSL 2)
 - todo: create save folder
 - After beating boss and press play again (first time), the map didn't update: Player appeared in the boss room (but the room is empty), when the player enters the boss room again, boss: 0% HP, player HP = HP after beating the boss, After beating boss and press play again (2nd time) --> start game bug
+- When no file is in the save folder, choose "Resume Game" and the screen will only display "Saves", not "Displaying no save file found